dolfs/tng-docker/README.md

 $ docker compose down -v
 ```

-If you then bring the containers up again later, these volumes will be recreated and will again contain the ZIP file, so initialization will occur again.
+If you then bring the containers up again later, these volumes will be recreated and will again contain the ZIP file, so that initialization will occur again.
 However, the same `.env`, `tng_init.sh,` and ZIP files as were used initially will be used.

 #### Restarting after editing the `.env` file

-If you modify any one of the three critical files, or even download, or replace, the ZIP file, you must start over in a different manner.
+If you modify any one of the three critical files, or even download, replace, or unzip the ZIP file, you must start over in a different manner.
 This is because Docker will maintain a copy of the original image built for the TNG server, and that image contains the old files.

 To force a completely new build use: